LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

   - The current rule (if applicable)
   - The proposed change
   - Rationale for the change
-- Proposals require seconding by two other staff members to be considered for voting
+- Proposals require seconding by two other staff members and at least two members of Captain's Council to be considered for voting

 ### 5.2 Captains' Council Voting